Ramb0a/awesome-confidential-computing/README.md

 [VeraCruz](https://veracruz-project.com/) | [Code](https://github.com/veracruz-project/veracruz)

 * "Veracruz’s platform abstraction also means it is an effective way of deploying computations across a host of different isolation technologies, and makes Veracruz a central pillar in realizing our vision: providing both a means for a group of mutually mistrusting individuals to collaborate, and a substrate through which computations can be safely moved around: write once, isolate anywhere."
-* Veracruz aims to support similar use-cases to Advanced Cryptographic techniques, like homomorphic encryption, functional encryption, and secure multi-party computations, but uses a mixture of strong containerisation technology, remote attestation, and transport layer security protocols — instead of pure cryptography — to affect these computations.
+* Veracruz aims to support similar use-cases to Advanced Cryptographic techniques, like homomorphic encryption, functional encryption, and secure multi-party computations, but uses a mixture of strong containerization technology, remote attestation, and transport layer security protocols — instead of pure cryptography — to affect these computations.
+* Currently creates a Docker dev image on AWS Nitro or Linux with no trusted execution environment.

 [Enarx - Confidential Computing in WebAssembly](https://enarx.dev/)

 > Enarx aims to minimize the trust relationships required when executing applications, meaning that the only components which need to be trusted are: the CPU and associated firmware, the workload itself, and the Enarx middleware, which is fully open source and auditable.